lwhuagang/learngit/readme.txt

-git is a distributed free software GPL.
+git is a distributed free software GPL GPL.